corricodes/corricodes/README.md

 - 🌱 I’m currently learning **TypeScript, React and Python, while also improving my skills with JavaScript, Git & using databases.**

 - 👯 I’m looking to collaborate on **tools for teaching online and in the classroom!**

+- 📚 I'm intersted in learning more about **AI and machine learning.**

 - 👨‍💻 All of my projects are available at [CorriCodes - RECENTLY UPDATED!](https://corricodes.netlify.app/)